approximant/next-progress/README.md

-# Next.js Progressbar with debounce
+# Next.js progress bar with debounce

 This is a fork of [nextjs-progressbar](https://github.com/apal21/nextjs-progressbar) by [apal21](https://github.com/apal21).
 It adds an optional debounce to the progress bar to prevent it from flickering when the page loads quickly.